 Legendborn by Tracy Deonn

-Legendborn’s love triangle is the center of fanbase conversation as we all wait for Bloodmarked to release in Fall 2022.
 After Bree is inducted into a secret society made up of descendants of the Round Table, she and Nick, the classic “good guy,” get very close.
 In the meantime, Sel, the bad boy, doesn’t trust Bree and actively tries to make her disappear—cute, right?
 This love triangle perfectly exemplifies the age-old debate: nice guy or bad boy?
 Once you’ve read Legendborn find out what happens next for Bree, Sel, and Nick in Bloodmarked!

 Briar Girls by Rebecca Kim Wells